rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-all-of-mechanics.md

 ---
 created: 2023-11-19T11:00:14
-modified: 2023-11-23T11:04:04:51
+modified: 2023-12-12T12:14:21
 tags:
   - Inculcation
 title: "Inculcation: all of mechanics"
 aliases:
 ---
-I perceive all of physics to be "mechanics", be it electrodynamics or condensed matter.
+> I make a very specific use of the words "physics" and "mechanics", here.
+Ofcourse I shall explain what I mean, but do note, it is a personal choice.

-## trying to do mechanics but failing
+## trying to do physics but failing

 - What is spacetime?
 What is an inertial frame?